PivotStick/learn.zvelte.dev/content/tutorial/01-zvelte/01-introduction/02-your-first-component/README.md

 title: Your first component
 ---

 In Zvelte, an application is composed from one or more _components_.
-A component is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written into a `.twig` file.
-The `App.twig` file, open in the code editor to the right, is a simple component.
+A component is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written into a `.zvelte` file.
+The `App.zvelte` file, open in the code editor to the right, is a simple component.

 ## Adding data